NERUZ-XOD/2048-game/README.md

 - Original 2048 game by Gabriele Cirulli
 - Pixel art assets created for this project
 - "Press Start 2P" font by CodeMan38
+- Thanks to all contributors who help make this game better!